 Leah McIntyre (she/her)

-Leah has volunteered as a victims services provider and with children in the adaptive and therapeutic sporting community.
-She currently volunteers on the board of the North Shore Restorative Justice Society, as a relationship volunteer with Mom2Mom Vancouver and as a mentor to parents while they support their children in building an affirmative Neurodivergent identity.
+Leah volunteers with children in the adaptive and therapeutic sporting community, with Mom2Mom Vancouver and as a mentor for parents as they support their children in building an affirmative Neurodivergent identity.

 As an associate with Ambitus Consulting, Leah is completing her practicum for certification through Family Mediation Canada and is excited to deepen her knowledge and widen her skill set while providing meaningful ways forward for those experiencing conflict.